coreydowning/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein/-builder/import.md

 `fun import(module: `[`Module`](../-module/index.md)`, allowOverride: Boolean = false): Unit`

-Imports all bindings defined in the given [Kodein.Module](../-module/index.md) into this builders definition.
+Imports all bindings defined in the given [Kodein.Module](../-module/index.md) into this builder's definition.

 Note that modules are *definitions*, they will re-declare their bindings in each kodein instance you use.